The Reykjavik Summit of the Council of Europe: United around values in the face of extraordinary challenges

 enhanced co-ordination and co-operation with other relevant international

-organisations, through the establishment of a Special Co-ordinator,
+organisations through the establishment of a special co-ordinator,

 under the authority of the Secretary General.

-5) and other Council of Europe human rights treaties in these territories;
+Rights (ETS No. 5, the Convention) and other Council of Europe human

-encourage the Council of Europe to maintain contacts with civil
+to maintain contacts with civil society, non-governmental organisations,

-and independent journalists on the ground and to support other international
+human rights defenders and independent journalists on the ground

-human rights mechanisms which are accessible to people in these
+are accessible to people in these areas, including those under the

-areas, including under the aegis of the Organization for Security
+aegis of the Organization for Security and Co-operation in Europe

-and Co-operation in Europe (OSCE) and the United Nations.
+(OSCE) and the United Nations.

 11. Reaffirming the role of the Council of Europe as the leading